Prerequisites for .NET Core on macOS

 This article shows you the supported macOS versions and .NET Core dependencies that you need to develop, deploy, and run .NET Core applications on macOS machines.
 The supported OS versions and dependencies that follow apply to the three ways of developing .NET Core apps on a Mac: via the command-line with your favorite editor, Visual Studio Code, and Visual Studio for Mac.

-See .NET Core 2.1 Supported OS Versions and .NET Core 2.2 Supported OS Versions for the complete list of .NET Core 2.1 and .NET Core 2.2 supported operating systems, distributions and versions, out of support OS versions, and lifecycle policy links.
+Download and install the .NET Core SDK from the .NET Core 3.0 downloads page. .NET Core 3.0 Supported OS Versions for the complete list of .NET Core 3.0 supported operating systems, distributions and versions, out of support OS versions, and lifecycle policy links.

 Visual Studio for Mac